refinedev/refine/documentation/docs/guides-and-concepts/hooks/navigation/useNavigation.md

 };
 ```

-Clicking the button will trigger the edit method of useNavigation and then redirect to `/resources/posts/edit/1`
+Clicking the button will trigger the edit method of useNavigation and then redirect the app to `/resources/posts/edit/1`